lilyhe123/WLSOnDocker/test.md

 **NOTE:** The first two persistent volumes 'pv1' and 'pv2' will be used by WebLogic server pods.
 All processes in WebLogic server pods are running with UID 1000 and GID 1000 by default, so proper permissions need to be set to these two external directories to make sure that UID 1000 or GID 1000 have permission to read and write the volume directories.
 The third persistent volume 'pv3' is reserved for later use.
 We assume that root user will be used to access this volume so no particular permission need to be set to the directory.

 ### 3. Deploy All the Kubernetes Resources
+Run the script deploy.sh to deploy all resources to your Kubernetes cluster.
+You can also deploy the resources indivisually by running the following commands:
 ```
 $ kubectl create -f  k8s/secrets.yml
 $ kubectl create -f  k8s/pv.yml